jerolba/jfleet/README.md

 ```

 If you are using PostgreSQL with the Copy technique, the `BulkInsert` implementation is `PgCopyBulkInsert`.
-JFleet prefers Streams instead of Collections as it don't force you to instantiate all objects in memory, and allows you to create them lazily in a stream process:
+JFleet prefers Streams instead of Collections because it don't force you to instantiate all objects in memory, and allows you to create them lazily in some stream process:

 ```java
     Stream<Customer> customers = createLongStreamOfCustomers();